-ip_port An IP port number.
-The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered ip_prefix port.
-An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
+A number between 0 and 63, used to select a differentiated ip_dscp services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.
+An IP port number.
+The number is limited to 0 through 65535, ip_port with values below 1024 typically restricted to use by processes running as root.
+In some cases, an asterisk ('') character can be used as a placeholder to select a random high-numbered port. ip_prefix An IP network specified as an ip_addr, followed by a slash ('/') and then the number of bits in the netmask.
 Trailing zeros in a ip_addr may omitted.
-For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.250.0.0.
+For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
 When specifying a prefix involving a IPv6 scoped address the scope may be omitted.
-In that case the prefix will match packets from any scope. key_id A domain_name representing the name of a shared key, to be used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might further be limited by the context in which it is used. path_name A quoted string which will be used as a pathname, such as zones/master/my.test.domain. port_list A list of an ip_port or a port range.
-A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
+In that case the prefix will match packets from any scope.
+A domain_name representing the name of a shared key, to be key_id used for transaction security. key_list A list of one or more key_ids, separated by semicolons and ending with a semicolon. number A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
+Its acceptable value might further be limited by the context in which it is used.
+A quoted string which will be used as a pathname, such as path_name zones/master/my.test.domain. port_list A list of an ip-port or a port range.
+A port range is specified in the form of range followed by two ip-ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
 For example, range 1024 65535 represents ports from 1024 through 65535.
-In either case an asterisk ('') character is not allowed as a valid ip_port. size_spec A number, the word unlimited, or the word default.
-An unlimited size_spec requests unlimited use, or the maximum available amount.
-A default size_spec uses the limit that was in force when the server was started.
-A number can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively.
-The value must be representable as a 64-bit unsigned integer (0 to 18446744073709551615, inclusive).
-Using unlimited is yes_or_no the best way to safely set a really large number.
-Either yes or no .
-The words true and false are also accepted as are the numbers 1 and 0. dialup_option cepted, as are the numbers 1 and 0.
-One of yes, no, notify, notify-passive, refresh or passive.
+In either case an asterisk ('') character is not allowed as a valid ip_port.
+A 64-bit unsigned integer, or the keywords unlimited or size_spec default.
+Integers values may take <= value 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
+In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
+See the explanations of particular parameters that use size_spec for details on how they interpret its use.
+Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started.
+Either yes or no. The words true and false are also acyes_or_no cepted, as are the numbers 1 and 0.
+One of yes, no, notify, notify-passive, refresh dialup_option or passive.
 When used in a zone, notify-passive, refresh, and passive are restricted to slave and stub zones.